nihal476/Covid19-Surveillance/Hosting.md

 All data is stored on servers located in several data centers throughout the globe, and HTTPS encryption is utilized to safeguard data while it is in transit.
 A group of committed security experts at GitHub also continuously scans the site for flaws and responds to any security events.

+**5: Community-driven development:** Anyone may contribute to a project using GitHub's community-driven method, which includes reporting bugs, contributing code modifications, and proposing new features.
+This encourages donors to feel invested in and involved in the project, which results in more creative and strong ventures.